 The opportunity to swim with such beautiful, incredible wildlife is something you can’t miss on a trip to Playa del Carmen.
 Whether you choose to book a tour to spend a day in Akumal or you drive there on your own, it’s a very good addition to time on the Yucatan.
 Perfect excursion out of Playa del Carmen.

-Tip: always bring an underwater camera, such as an Underwater Nikon, for some amazing pictures, but remember also to just enjoy seeing these amazing creatures in person.
+Tip: always bring an underwater camera, such as a GoPro Hero 11, for some amazing pictures, but remember also to just enjoy seeing these amazing creatures in person.
 Step back from your lens for a short time and stop snapping pics to be in the moment.

 Snorkeling in Cenotes Dos Ojos

 There are other cenotes that are much more grand and fascinating to visit than Cenotes Dos Ojos (and I’ve now researched and seen them), but swimming through the caves at Cenotes Dos Ojos is a really impressive experience and ideal for somebody who’s either a bit shy to cave snorkeling or short of time.
 Located between Tulum and Playa del Carmen, it is an easy activity to add to a trip to Playa del Carmen and totally worth leaving the beach for.